Ewen2015/DMAIC/Case Study/1-Define/README.md

 #### Recommended Tools:

-- A online diagram application: <a href="https://www.lucidchart.com/">Lucidchart</a>.
+- An online diagram application: <a href="https://www.lucidchart.com/">Lucidchart</a>.
 - A cross-platform diagram software: <a href="https://www.edrawsoft.com/">Edraw</a>.